 Which decoration method works best for caps sold in stores?

 Embroidery and woven patches usually read as the strongest retail choices because they feel finished and hold up well.
+Rubber patches, leatherette patches, and raised embroidery can add perceived value for premium assortments.
 Printed decoration can work for tighter budgets, but it should be checked carefully for durability and edge quality.
-Choose the method that matches the brand position, target price point, and handling in store.

 Share the cap style, target quantity, color count, decoration method, and artwork files.
-Add packaging needs, shipping destination, and the date you need the product in hand.
-Mention whether you need samples, special labels, or a rush schedule so the quote reflects the full job.
+Add packaging needs, UPC or barcode requirements, shipping destination, and the date you need the product in hand.
+Mention whether you need samples, special labels, split shipments, or a rush schedule so the quote reflects the full job.

 How long does production usually take after proof approval?

-Timeline depends on cap style, decoration complexity, and current production queue.
-Straightforward orders often move in 12-20 business days after proof approval, while more complex builds take longer.
+Timeline depends on cap style, decoration complexity, packaging requirements, and current production queue.
+Straightforward orders often move in 12-20 business days after proof approval, while custom trims, specialty patches, or detailed retail packouts can take longer.
 Late revisions can reset part of the schedule, so it helps to confirm details before proofing.